tamilnewzealand/COMPSYS-723-Assignments/Assignment-1/paper-plan.md

     * Variables read: displayText
 * Main Controller Task (Priority 3)
     * Description: This is the central controller task that makes the major logic decisions in this program, more details can be found in FSM diagram below.
-    * Condition: Timer triggered every 5ms
+    * Condition: Wait on freqRelaySemaphore
-    * Queues read: rawFreqData, keyboardData
+    * Queues read: rawFreqData
     * Queues written: freqForDisplay, changeInFreqForDisplay
+    * Variables written: loadStatusController
+* Human Interactions Task (Priority 1)
+    * Description: Controls all interactions with the computer via keyboard/screen.
+Calculates and stores new threshold values based on these interactions.
+    * Condition: Wait on keyboardSemaphore
+    * Queues read: keyboardData
-    * Variables written: loadStatusController, displayText
+    * Variables written: thresholdFreq, thresholdROC, displayText
 * LED Controller Task (Priority 2)
     * Description: Calculates the current status of the loads and sets the LEDs appropriately.
 In normal mode will read from two variables coming from the controller and switches while in maintenance mode will only read from the switches.
     * Condition: Timer triggered every 10ms